gkikola/ccalc/README.md

     $ sudo make install

-**From Windows binary (Windows only):**
+**From Windows binary distribution (Windows only):**

-Download ccalc.exe and place it anywhere.
+Download ccalc-*version*_w32.zip and extract it anywhere.
 You may then run it from the command prompt.
 For your convenience you may wish to modify your Path environment variable appropriately.

 Usage